charlesdaniels/bitshuffle/README.rst

 The amount of automated tests may seem high for a project as small as BitShuffle is.
-However, BitShuffle is intended to be a tool used on a daily basis (as it is by it's authors), inside of pipelines, and possibly inside of other automation.
+However, BitShuffle is intended to be a tool used on a daily basis (as it is by its authors), inside of pipelines, and possibly inside of other automation.
 It is critical thus that it not break or behave in strange or unusual ways for the same reason ``ls`` needs to not break on weird edge cases
 - it's used too frequently.